__WHO CAN BENEFIT?

 Skill enhancement

-The Alexander Technique can be of great benefit to people whose pursuits require them to execute complex or repetitive tasks.
+The Alexander Technique can be tremendously helpful to people whose pursuits require them to execute complex or repetitive tasks.
 It has been highly regarded by performing artists since its beginnings: actors, musicians and dancers have long relied on the Technique to help optimize their performance, summoning up the stamina and sensitivity to manage the demands of their profession.

 Notable pupils

-Doctors and health care professionals have recommended the Alexander Technique to help address conditions such as
+Doctors and health care professionals have recommended the Alexander Technique to help address a wide range of conditions, including

 - back and neck pain